itb-community/ITB-ModLoader/modding-wishlist.md

 - Plenty of other things I'm forgetting right now

+## Savedata storage format

+The way savedata file is serialized and formatted makes its manual inspection an absolute pain.

+Currently, only the `GAME` table is serialized through the `save_table()` function in `global.lua`.
+Either making the default serializer use prettier formatting, or handling all serialization (where possible, userdata and functions are obviously out of the question) though that function would be a great addition.

 ## Enemies using the `Move` skill, like player mechs do

 Currently mods are unable to easily detect movement of enemies, because unlike player mechs, they do not use a Move skill that is exposed to lua.
 Making enemies use a skill to move (not necessarily the same one as player mechs, though it would be nice) would allow mods to detect their movement.